 This includes “traditional” custom, temporary printed signage campaigns and permanent POS marketing materials.

-Driven by the market, we have expanded into solutions to manage sampling and tasting events since they are marketing activities that promote sales.
+Driven by the market, we expanded into solutions to manage sampling and tasting events since they are marketing activities that promote sales.

-And most recently, we listened to our customers and have expanded our focus to include both line cleaning and tap handle surveying software for operational activities at retail locations.
+And most recently, we listened to our customers and expanded our focus to include both line cleaning and tap handle surveying software for operational activities at retail locations.
 Both of these activities, if done well, help sell more beer or wine.